xulihang/ImageTrans_chrome_extension/README.md

 1. Install from [Chrome Store](https://chrome.google.com/webstore/detail/imagetrans/lkijcgjookpddgfacoankphnpbinmhia?hl=en) or manually install it by downloading this repository and installing the extension through More Tools->Extensions->Load unpacked.
 Remember to check developer mode.
 2. Purchase ImageTrans and install it.
 3. Download [ImageTrans_wsServer.jar](https://github.com/xulihang/ImageTrans_wsServer/releases/download/builds/ImageTrans_wsServer.jar) and put it with ImageTrans.
+4. Install and enable [Allow CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to remove restrictions on downloading images for some websites (optional).

 ## Usage